emtypyie/securitycrew/README.md

 # SecurityCrew

-AI-powered Chrome extension that tells you if a website is safe — in plain English.
+AI-powered Chrome extension that tells you if a website is safe —

 No security expertise needed.
 Just install it and browse.
 SecurityCrew scans every site you visit and gives you a simple safety score.